-Formed in 1960, the Association started as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.
+Spinal Injuries Australia was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

-Originally formed as the Paraplegic and Quadriplegic Welfare Association, the Spinal Injuries Association began to provide advocacy, information and informal peer support to people with spinal cord injuries.
+The Paraplegic and Quadriplegic Welfare Association, which later became the Spinal Injuries Association, began to provide advocacy, information and informal peer support to people with spinal cord injuries.

-In the early days, we provided services such as advocacy, healthcare and lifestyle advice, and personal assistance.
-Our services continued to grow to include support networks for members, employment assistance and peer support to assist people and their families with the transition from the hospital environment to home and to the community.
+In the early days, our services focused on advocacy, healthcare and lifestyle advice, as well as personal assistance.
+These services continued to expand to include support networks for members and employment assistance, along with peer support to assist people and their families with the transition from the hospital to home and the community.

-We remain dedicated to enhancing the lives of people with a spinal cord injury by providing our members and clients the choice of a wide range of high quality, specialised services.
+We remain dedicated to enhancing the lives of people with a spinal injury by providing our members and clients with the choice of a wide range of high-quality, specialised services.

 Milestones and achievements

-The Spinal Injuries Association has seen enormous change and growth over the years, particularly since 2000.
+Spinal Injuries Australia has seen enormous change and growth over the years, particularly since 2000.
 There have been many significant milestones and achievements during this time and we’re enormously proud of our accomplishments and excited about the ongoing development of our organisation.

 2000 – 2001

-- Educational and training package developed for doctors and health professionals on post-polio with Queensland Health.
+- Education and training package developed with Queensland Health about the late effects of polio for doctors and health professionals;

-- Association wins the Community category of the Human Rights Medal and Awards in 2001.
+- Received Community Award in the State Disability Access Week awards, along with the Community category of the Human Rights Medal and Awards in 2001;

-- SEAT presenter Mark Farrell wins Suncorp Metway Young Queensland of the Year in 2001.
+- SEAT presenter Mark Farrell wins Suncorp Metway Young Queenslander of the Year in 2001.

 2002 – 2003

-- Spinal Disability Resource Kit developed and distributed to the community and Association members.
+- Spinal Disability Resource Kit developed and distributed to the community and our members;

-- The Association goes online with its first website being developed.
+- The organisation goes online with its first website;

 - SEAT tours Central Queensland mining towns.